landryc/COVID-19-Deaths/README.md

 ## Goal

 The goal of this project is to Predict the Global Spread of COVID-19 over 2 months, from 19 April 2020 to 08 June 2020, based on the number of cases and the number of deaths from the 22 January 2020 to 18 April 2020.

-This problem can be seen as a regression problem and the metric used to evaluate the model is : **Mean Absolute Error**
+This problem can be seen as a regression problem and the metric used to evaluate the models is : **Mean Absolute Error**.

 ## Context